Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

 Let us start with the representation of the target system $\mathcal{T}$.
-We denote by $M$ a propositional variable that takes the two values: \begin{description} \item[$ \t M$]: The modelling framework $\mathcal{M}$ provides an empirically adequate description of the target system $\mathcal{T}$ within a certain domain of conditions $D_\mathcal{M}$. \item[$\neg \t M$]: The modelling framework $\mathcal{M}$ does not provide an empirically adequate description of the target system $\mathcal{T}$ within a certain domain of conditions $D_\mathcal{M}$. \end{description} The adequacy of the modelling framework $\mathcal{T}$ depends on whether the background assumptions which justify the empirical adequacy of the modelling framework obtain.
-We denote with $X_M$ the random variable with the values: \begin{description} \item[$\t X_M$]: The background assumptions $x_M=\{x_M^1, x_M^2, ... , x_M^n\}$ are satisfied for system $\mathcal{T}$. \item[$\neg \t X_M$]: The background assumptions $x_M=\{x_M^1, x_M^2, ... , x_M^n\}$ are not satisfied for system $\mathcal{T}$. \end{description} The role of the background assumptions is to define and justify the domain of conditions for the model.
-These assumptions involve knowledge, both theoretical and empirical, that goes beyond what is encoded within the model.
+We denote by $M$ a propositional variable that takes the two values: \begin{description} \item[$ \t M$:] The modelling framework $\mathcal{M}$ provides an empirically adequate description of the target system $\mathcal{T}$ within a certain domain of conditions $D_\mathcal{M}$. \item[$\neg \t M$:] The modelling framework $\mathcal{M}$ does not provide an empirically adequate description of the target system $\mathcal{T}$ within a certain domain of conditions $D_\mathcal{M}$. \end{description} The adequacy of the modelling framework $\mathcal{M}$ depends on whether the background assumptions which justify the empirical adequacy of the modelling framework obtain.
+We denote with $X_M$ the random variable with the values: \begin{description} \item[$\t X_M$:] The background assumptions $x_M=\{x_M^1, x_M^2,\dots, x_M^n\}$ are satisfied for target system $\mathcal{T}$. \item[$\neg \t X_M$:] The background assumptions $x_M=\{x_M^1, x_M^2,\dots, x_M^n\}$ are not satisfied for target system $\mathcal{T}$, \end{description} where the second statement should be read in terms of a negation of the disjuncts.
+The role of the background assumptions is to define and justify the domain of conditions for the model.
+These assumptions involve knowledge, both theoretical and empirical, which goes beyond what is encoded within the model.
 Such knowledge need not be in the form of a simple, unified framework.
 Rather the background knowledge of the people who build and use models can contain an incompletely integrated set of explicit and tacit ideas about when a particular modelling framework will be adequate for a particular purpose and to a particular desired degree of accuracy.